puzzle/ng-time-chart/README.md

 This is a grouping of several items.
 - _name_: The name of the group as displayed in the chart
 - _duration_: The calculated duration of the whole group.
 It is automatically calculated as the difference between the earliest start time and the latest end time of all items passed to the constructor.
-- _items_: The items belonging to the group
+- _items_: The items belonging to the group.
-- _onClick_: The optional action to execute if the group is clicked
+- _onClick_: The optional action to execute when the user clicks on the group.

 ### Item
 This represents a bar in the time chart.